mainmatter/mainmatter.com/_posts/2020-05-29-how-to-improve-the-accessibility-of-your-app.md

-Missing labels are one of the possible violations that [ember-a11y-testing](https://github.com/ember-a11y/ember-a11y-testing) will detect for you, but having labels that make sense, alone and in the context of the form and page, is something that only you can do, no automatic tools will do it for you (as far as I know).
+Missing labels are one of the possible violations that [ember-a11y-testing](https://github.com/ember-a11y/ember-a11y-testing) will detect for you, but having labels that make sense, on their own and in the context of the form and page, is something that only you can do, no automatic tools will do it for you (as far as I know).
 To understand why and also to have a better idea of how accessible your app is, I highly suggest using a screen reader to